bondeje/peggy/README.md

 - `+` - foregoing subrule must succeed at least once for the overall rule to succeed, otherwise failure.
 Equivalent to `{1:}`
 - `*` - foregoing subrule may appear any number of times.
 Always succeeds.
 Equivalent to `{:}`
 - `?` - foregoing rule may appear once if at all.
 Always succeeds.
 Equivalent to `{:1}`.
 - `.` ListRule - the foregoing subrule denotes a delimiter of the subrule following the `.`.
 The following subrule must succeed at least once for overall success, otherwise failure.
 Note that `a.b` is semantically equivalent to `b, (a, b)*`, but navigation is quite different.
 The resulting rule for ListRule is a single list of children nodes - one for each of the delimiter and following subrule in order, but the semantically equivalent form must be navigated as a SequenceRule and then RepeateRule of SequenceRules.
-The advantage of the longer form is that the single element and repeat element can be captured in productions with separate transform functions and better error handling or context evaluation.
+The advantage of the longer form is that the single element and repeat element can be captured in productions with separate actions and better error handling or context evaluation.
 - `&` PositiveLookahead - the following subrule must succeed in order for the rule to succeed, otherwise failure.
 Upon success, the corresponding tokens are NOT consumed.
 - `!` NegativeLookahead - the following subrule must fail in order for the rule to succeed, otherwise failure.
 Upon success, the corresponding tokens are NOT consumed.
 - `"` LiteralRule** - regex type - The contents between two double-quotes is treated as a regular expressions following GNU regex syntax with syntax options `RE_SYNTAX_POSIX_EXTENDED | RE_BACKSLASH_ESCAPE_IN_LISTS | RE_DOT_NEWLINE` or PCRE2 syntax with syntax options `PCRE2_ANCHORED | PCRE2_DOTALL`.
 No special treatment of characters.